 - 1. The Bloodworth Property - 2. ca. 1872 - 3.
 Multiple retail; Colonial Revival façade ca. 1975-1977 - 4.
 This building is one of the oldest buildings in Perry.
 Edward Welch built a residence here in 1824.
 By 1872, A. B. Schilling's tailor shop was operating here.
 By the 1930's J. W. Bloodworth operated a general merchandise store.
 The Perry Bookstore located here in 2006.
 Peach Palate, a ceramic studio was here.
 The property was renovated by Clover Wine Merchants and a kitchen was added in 2021.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry. - 5.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry. - 5.
 Significant alterations/non-contributing elements: Colonial Revival façade ca. 1975-1977